nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-Saturday will unmark and show the in progress task along with the number of uncompleted tasks currently in the list of tasks.
+Sunday will unmark and show the in progress task along with the number of uncompleted tasks currently in the list of tasks.

 ```